UConn Transportation & Parking: Basic Principles

-Permit sales rates for affiliates and employees, and both resident and commuter students are available online.
+Permit sales rates for employees, and both resident and commuter students are available online.
 In similar manner, the proration tables used to calculate the refund values of returned affiliate / employee and student parking permits are also available.

 Parking permits must be properly displayed within their associated vehicle(s) in order to authorize parking on University property.

 Many privately and municipally owned/operated parking areas are located in close proximity to the Storrs and Regional campuses.
 University permits do not authorize their use.

 Metered, time-zone, and transient (hourly fee) parking is also available in many University locations (additional information).

 University permit parking privileges are strictly enforced between the hours of 7:00 a.m. and 5:00 p.m., weekdays unless otherwise posted.
 After 5:00 p.m. on weekdays, and on weekends, permit holders and all others may park in any on-campus space not designated as reserved, restricted, or limited.
 Overnight parking (1:00 a.m. until 6:00 a.m.) not specifically authorized by University permit privileges, posted signage, or written communication from Parking Services is prohibited.

 Parking is specifically prohibited on alleyways, drive lanes, driveways, fire lanes, pedestrian sidewalks and pedestrian ways, roadways and any other location that is not specifically posted or marked to clearly accommodate parking.
 Although the surface conditions in several University parking areas are unsuited to pavement markings, signage is provided within them to specify their intended uses.